psuthaharan/twochoiceRL/README.md

 <!-- badges: end -->

 See [Suthaharan, P., Corlett, P.R., & Ang, Y.S.
 (2021).
 Computational
-modeling of behavioral tasks: An illustration from a classic reinforcement learning paradigm]() for more detail.
+modeling of behavioral tasks: An illustration on a classic reinforcement learning paradigm]() for more detail.

 Questions?
 Contact Praveen Suthaharan (<praveen.suthaharan@yale.edu>).

 —————

-The goal of *twochoiceRL* is to educate users on how to simulate two-choice decision behavior and, subsequently, take the simulated data and estimate the behavioral parameters.
+The goal of *twochoiceRL* is to guide users on how to simulate two-choice decision behavior and, subsequently, to estimate (or recover) the behavioral parameters used to simulate the behavior.

 ## Installation